Willek10/ESAA-SectorFile/README.md

 # ESAA Sector File for IVAO Aurora

-Welcome to the official repository for the ESAA FIR (Sweden Area Control Center) sector file, designed specifically for IVAO's ATC radar client **Aurora**.
+Welcome to the official repository for the ESAA FIR (Sweden Flight Information Region) sector file, designed specifically for IVAO's ATC radar client **Aurora**.
 This repository ensures up-to-date and accurate sector data for air traffic controllers operating within the ESAA airspace.

 ---